Cprime50/Dpj-Blog/exampleSite/content/blog/Unable-to-locate-package-linux.md

 #### Second procedure (manually adding repository into sources.list)
 You can also maually edit the `/etc/apt/sources.list` file and add the apt repository line to the file.

-You may need root access to edit this file so login as root user
+You will need root access to edit this file so login as root user
 {{< highlight bash >}}
-sudo sudo
+sudo su
 {{< /highlight >}}

 Using nano or vim or any text editor of your choice, open the `/etc/apt/sources.list` file